sean-beard/feed-me-api/README.md

 Users authenticate via GitHub and can subscribe to RSS feeds.
 If a feed doesn't exist in the database (i.e. no other user has subscribed to the feed before) a new feed record will be stored.

 Aditionally, available feed items will be stored.
-There is a job scheduled every two hours which will fetch and store new feed items.
+There is a job scheduled every two hours which will fetch and store all new feed items.

 ## Endpoints